Hornet is the world’s gay social network with over 40 million diverse users, providing a community home base that is available anytime, anywhere.

 - If you do go to someone’s place, and food or drinks are offered, please accept food or beverages with COMPLETE CAUTION.
 It is okay to say no.

 If you are in any way worried or suspicious about someone on Hornet, we are here to help.
 Simply report the profile inside the app.
-Also, you can always email us at firstname.lastname@example.org.
+If you want to give us more information, write to us at firstname.lastname@example.org.

 If you experience an immediate threat or attack, contact your local law enforcement straightaway – it is better to be safe.

-Important: If you live in an area where it is illegal to be gay, please check out our specific safety tips: How to be safe in Egypt?
+Important: If you live in an area where it is illegal to be gay, please check out our specific safety tips here.

 If you cannot find a solution in our FAQ, please write to us at email@example.com.
 It is important that you include your Account ID so that we can trace your account.
 Your Account ID is located on your profile, right under your name, and begins with the “@” symbol.